 Some people feel that selling something for more than was paid for it is somehow dishonest—that a company can make a retail profit only by ripping off its customers.

 They view every transaction as a zero-sum game: one party wins only when the other loses.
 They don’t recognize that in a good transaction both parties benefit—both get something they would rather have than what they gave to get it.

 A shopper chooses the best value available to him to meet his particular need.
 The store that anticipated the need and met it more attractively than its competitors gets the sale.
 A retail profitisn’t due to ripping the customer off; it’s the store’s payment (and incentive) for anticipating and meeting the customer’s need.

 If the customer is unhappy with his purchase, he’ll stop buying from the store.
 If the store is unhappy with its profit, it will stop selling the product or serving the market.
 But if both are satisfied, they’ll continue doing business together.

-Profit is far from immoral.
+Retail profit is far from immoral.
 It’s the most effective and efficient economic incentive yet devised and has created for all of us the highest standards of living the world has ever known.

 A business that doesn’t make a profit isn’t a business long.

-Profit allows us to continue our work.
+Retail profit allows us to continue our work.
 It lets us take care of our customers as both we and they think they should be.
 It allows us to pay competitive wages and offer health and retirement benefits.
 Profit lets us maintain and improve the workplace.

 Ironically those who feel a business shouldn’t earn a profit are the ones who feel most cheated when an unprofitable company cuts wages and benefits or goes out of business, leaving employees without work.